At military camps in the Myanmar jungle, doctors and students learn how to fire guns

 On Monday, northern rebel group the Kachin Independence Army (KIA) said it had shot down a military helicopter near the town of Moemauk in Kachin state, after days of military air raids.

 There is no doubt that three or four weeks of basic training does not equip these doctors and students to fight against a well-armed military.
-But the General says they will return to the cities better equipped mentally.
+But the Gen. says they will return to the cities better-equipped mentally, at least.

-"It is not necessary to fight with the Burmese army on the streets but they can do something else, they can do something more defensive and more productive."
+"It is not necessary to fight with the Burmese army on the streets but they can do something else, they can do something more defensive and more productive," he says.
 He did not expand on what that might be.

-For students to seek out ethnic armies to teach them to fire a gun, stage an ambush, go through endurance training shows the security situation in Myanmar has deteriorated severely in just three months.
+For students to seek out ethnic armies shows how severely the security situation in Myanmar has deteriorated in just three months.

-And for those trained to save lives in a hospital now learning how to defend lives in urban battle raises fears of the days and weeks to come becoming even more violent.
+Those once trained to save lives in a hospital are now learning how to defend them in urban battle.
+That only raises fears that the days and weeks to come in Myanmar will become more violent.